 WHAT DO YOU HEAR? | MELODIC SERIES – STANDARD NOTATION

 These sequential Melodic Pattern Identification Boom Cards are set in the Key of C using standard notation.
 As with the rhythm series, these sets would be a natural follow up to the melodic dictation blocks.
-The melody blocks activities may be used for practice to strengthen student skills and these What Do You Hear? sets may be used for assessment.
+The melody blocks activities may be used for practice to develop and strengthen student skills and these What Do You Hear? sets may be used for assessment.

 The following easy-to-use sets are included in this series.

 - FREE – What Do You Hear? | SAMPLER – So, Mi

 - What Do You Hear? | Primer – So, Mi

 - What Do You Hear? | Set 1 – So, La, Mi